borisd/angular-faye-ruby/README.md

 ## Backend

+PubSub server with two entities:

+PubSub server [Faye](http://faye.jcoglan.com/) with a [Redis](http://redis.io/) server as backend.

-PubSub server using [Faye](http://faye.jcoglan.com/) with a [Sinatra](http://www.sinatrarb.com/) app to show how messages can be received and sent from the server.
+Sample backend server using a [Sinatra](http://www.sinatrarb.com/) app to show how messages can be received and sent from the server side.

 ## Frontend
 Javascript sample based on [AngularJS](angularjs.org) and [Faye's client side library](http://faye.jcoglan.com/browser.html)

 ## Usage
 Clone the repo and run it with:
-> ruby app.rb
+> bundle exec ruby app.rb

 You will need the following gems:

 + sinatra
 + faye
++ faye-redis (from git not rubygems)
 + thin
 + json